 A second Memorial Mass will be celebrated 9:00 am Saturday, May 18, 2019, at St. Patrick’s/St. Andrew’s Church, 316 Parrish St, Wilkes-Barre, PA 18702.
 The Mass will be followed by a luncheon.
 Directions and venue details will be shared at the Mass.

 Burial in St. Mary’s Cemetery, Wilkes-Barre will be held at the convenience of the family.

 Friends are encouraged to make contributions in his memory to his church or to the Saint Martin de Porres Catholic Worker House, 1440 Market Street, Harrisburg, PA 17103.

 Kimmel Funeral Home, Harrisburg, is handling arrangements.

-To send flowers to Edward "Ned" (Naed) J. Smith, Jr.'s family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Edward "Ned" (Naed) J. Smith, Jr., please visit our floral store.